apoorva-chitti/Machine-Learning-Project/README.md

-# Machine Learning Project: CNN Based
+# Machine Learning Project: CNNs Based
 Final Project for CS 4375 in collaboration with Elliana Brown.
 For Dr.Feng Chen's class.

 ## Description